alternat0r/Mlemer/README.md

 This system is not suitable to be used for public access.
 It is designed for local network only and to assist the trainer.
 Used at your own risk.

+As a player or training participant:
+  * Once admin have setup everything, go to the following URL: `http://localhost/mlemer/`
+  * At this point, system will automatically record your IP address, hostname and generate unique ID.
+  * You will be prompt to register your username, real name and password (optional).
+  * Once you have registered, you will be taken to the Dashboard page.
+  * You are ready to take an exercise if available.

 ## Screenshot

 Here some screenshot on working system: